Holic75/Baldurs-gate-dnd-3.5/README.md

 Area of Effect: 1 creature
 Saving Throw: 1/2

 This spell is the reverse of Cure Medium Wounds.
 Instead of healing the creature touched, it causes damage.
 On a successful touch from the priest, the spell inflicts 20 points of damage upon the target.
 If target succeeds on a Savingthrow vs. Spell the damage is halved.

+#### Mass Cure Medium Wounds (Cleric)
+(Necromancy)

+Level: 6
+Sphere: Healing
+Range: 0
+Duration: Permanent
+Casting Time: 5
+Area of Effect: 30-ft. radius
+Saving Throw: None

+This is a more powerful version of Mass Cure.
+Upon completion, all party members within a 30-ft. radius of the caster are healed 3d8 + 1/level Hit Points.
+Curing is permanent only insofar as the creature does not sustain further damage; caused wounds will heal—or can be cured—just as any normal injury.

+#### Mass Cure Critical Wounds (Cleric)
+(Necromancy)

+Level: 7
+Sphere: Healing
+Range: 0
+Duration: Permanent
+Casting Time: 5
+Area of Effect: 30-ft. radius
+Saving Throw: None

+This is an even stronger version of Mass Cure.
+Upon completion, all party members within a 30-ft. radius of the caster are healed 5d8 + 1/level Hit Points.
+Curing is permanent only insofar as the creature does not sustain further damage; caused wounds will heal—or can be cured—just as any normal injury.

+#### Vigorous Cycle (Cleric, Druid)
+(Necromancy)

+Level: 6
+Sphere: Healing
+Range: Caster
+Duration: 1 round/level
+Casting Time: 7
+Area of Effect: allied creatures in 30-ft radius Saving Throw: None

+The subjects of this spell are able to regenerate 3 Hit Points per round for the duration of the spell.

+#### Aura of Vitality (Druid)
+(Alteration)

+Level: 7
+Sphere: Protection, Plant
+Range: 0
+Duration: 1 round/ level
+Casting Time: 3
+Area of Effect: 30-ft. radius
+Saving Throw: None

+All allies within the area of effect receive a +4 bonus to Strength, Constitution, and Dexterity.

-#### Nature's Avatar
+#### Nature's Avatar (Druid)
 (Alteration)

 Level: Quest